jacobkap/crimebythenumbers/docs/regular-expressions.md

 #> [26] "Weapons Offense"
 ```

 Searching for the letter "a" isn't that useful.
 Let's say we want to subset the data to only include theft related crimes.
 From reading the list of crimes we can see there are multiple theft crimes - "Larceny Theft", "Motor Vehicle Theft", and "Motor Vehicle Theft?".
 We may also want to include "Stolen Property" in this search but we'll wait until later in this lesson for how to search for multiple patterns.
-Since those three crimes all have the word "Theft" in the name we can search for the pattern and it will return only those crimes
+Since those three crimes all have the word "Theft" in the name we can search for that pattern and it will return only those crimes.

 ```r